nullvi/indeed-job-scraper/README.md

 ---

-**⭐ If you find this project useful, please consider giving it a star!**
+**If you find this project useful, please consider giving it a star!**

 *Note: This scraper is for educational and portfolio demonstration purposes.
 Always ensure compliance with website terms of service and applicable laws when scraping data.*